“Cup of Water” and Other Poems

 for mom

-i slip into the abyss of memory through my Redmi A2+.
+i swan into the ocean of memory through my Redmi A2+.

 my right hand opens a door & ᴵthis poem lorries me